katalogs/learning-hours/clean-testing/4-test-doubles/Facilitation.md

 ```

 - You could run your production code with `fakes` for testing purpose on specific environment
-- For the notifier example, you could use a `Fake` implementation on a `Test` environment in whcih instead of sending
+- For the notifier example, you could use a `Fake` implementation on a `Test` environment in which instead of sending
   notifications will write in application logs

 ### [Stub](http://xunitpatterns.com/Test%20Stub.html)